rust-lang/book/nostarch/chapter06.md

 }
 ```

-An enum and a `match` expression that has the variants of the enum as its
+Listing 6-3: An enum and a `match` expression that has the variants of the enum
-patterns
+as its patterns

 Let’s break down the `match` in the `value_in_cents` function.
 First we list
 the `match` keyword followed by an expression, which in this case is the value